Arize Phoenix

 AI Observability and Evaluation

 Phoenix is an open-source observability library designed for experimentation, evaluation, and troubleshooting.
 It allows AI Engineers and Data Scientists to quickly visualize their data, evaluate performance, track down issues, and export data to improve.
-Phoenix is built by Arize AI, the company behind the the industry-leading AI observability platform, and a set of core contributors.
+Phoenix is built by Arize AI, the company behind the industry-leading AI observability platform, and a set of core contributors.

 For full details on how to run phoenix in various environments such as Databricks, consult our environments guide.